tpeo/full-stack-learning-repo-2022/Week_6/README.md

 const app = initializeApp(firebaseConfig);
 ```

-  iii. npm install firebase in your frontend
+* npm install firebase in your frontend
-  iv.
-Copy over the js code into a firebase.js file preferably located by frontend/src/components/Firebase/firebase.js (you may need to create directories).
+* Copy over the js code into a firebase.js file preferably located by frontend/src/components/Firebase/firebase.js (you may need to create directories).
 This will be used to initialize Firebase on the frontend to facilitate Google Authentication, etc later.

 4. For Firebase Backend Database
-  i.   npm install firebase in your backend
+* npm install firebase in your backend
-  ii.
-Copy over the following code (this code can also be found in project settings, the gear on the top left > service accounts > Firebase Admin SDK) into backend/firebase/cred.js (you may need to create directories)
+* Copy over the following code (this code can also be found in project settings, the gear on the top left > service accounts > Firebase Admin SDK) into backend/firebase/cred.js (you may need to create directories)

 ```
 const firebase = require("firebase-admin");